DanielBradford/bamboo-fitness/README.md

 ### The website also caters for current members by providing features to stay up to date with imporrant gym information e.g. class schedules

 ## **SCOPE**
 ### The scope of this project includes new users and current users.
-The website meets the needs of clients lookinf for a gym membership whilst giving to charity.
+The website meets the needs of clients looking for a gym membership whilst giving to charity.
 This project has the potential to develop into an e-commerce store, fitness forum and class-booking system.
 ## **Structure**
 ### The structural sitemap is as follows:
 <a  href="https://github.com/DanielBradford/bamboo-fitness/blob/2a20394d781a12d19c5df0cf3f5d121ad3fb63f5/documents/wireframes/BAMBOO%20FITNESS%20SITEMAP.pdf" target="_blank">SITEMAP</a>